3F/web.vsSBE/Scripts_&_Commands/SBE-Scripts/Components/InternalComponent.md

 # InternalComponent #

-All internal operation with vsSBE
+All internal operations with vsSBE.

 ## events ##